hashmapinc/TempusDevEnvironment/README.md

 *Note: On a slow connection, this might take a while*

-Once the clones are completed change directory into the **TempusDevEnvironment** directory

-        cd TempusDevEnvironment

-### Configure the environment

-All Tempus environment variables are stored in .env file.

 Create a directory say 'data' in your local machine and create following subdirectories under it:

 - cassandra